Stamp duty in VIC is calculated on a sliding scale according to your property value.

 The above will not apply for investment properties.

 Yes, there are other upfront fees to consider when buying a home in Victoria.
-These may include mortgage registration fees, transfer fees, and title search fees.
-To find relevant fees for your state or territory, check out our deposit & upfront costs calculator.
+Other government fees may include mortgage registration fees and transfer fees, as shown in the calculator.

 Yes, Victoria has a concession for first home buyers, which reduces the amount of stamp duty payable on homes costing less than $750,000.
 Under $600,000, the home is fully exempt from stamp duty.
 It applies to both existing and new homes.